vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 did heavy lifting yesterday for my Amazon package pickup, I think it's fine to skip strength exercises.

-Normally I wouldn't note skipping strength exercises at the 2-day mark (I need to go at least three days without) but I plan to skip tomorrow anyway, due to a conflicting appointment.
+~~Normally I wouldn't note skipping strength exercises at the 2-day mark (I need to go at least three days without) but I plan to skip tomorrow anyway, due to a conflicting appointment.~~ I ended up not skipping the next day, so I ended up doing strength exercises within the 3-day window.